-The fact that shipping containers are a uniform shape and designed for stacking effectively means that they can be neatly packed onto cargo ships, and, although taking significant time to move between countries and even continents, it can be done keeping costs low.
+The fact that steel storage units are a uniform shape and designed for stacking effectively means that they can be neatly packed onto cargo ships, and, although taking significant time to move between countries and even continents, it can be done keeping costs low.

-You can buy a shipping container – or, indeed, rent one, to transport cargo either domestically or internationally.
+You can buy a unit – or, indeed, rent one, to transport cargo either domestically or internationally.
 Generally, there are six sizes of shipping container to choose from:

 - 10ft x 8ft x 8ft 6in (capacity 560ft³)

 - 10ft x 8ft x 9ft 6in (capacity 630ft³)

 - 20ft x 8ft x 8ft 6in (capacity 1160ft³)

 - 20ft x 8ft x 9ft 6in (capacity 1310ft³)